How To Flush Your Local DNS Cache

 If your computer has trouble reaching a particular website or server, this may be due to a corrupt local DNS cache.
 This guide will show you how to clear or flush your local DNS cache for several operating systems.

 Flushing your local DNS cache on Windows is done via the Command Prompt or Windows PowerShell.
 The process only requires executing a single command.

 Open an elevated command prompt from the Power Users menu by typing the shortcut Windows Key + x.
 Click Windows PowerShell (Admin).

-- Enter the following command and press the Enter key on your keyboard:
+Input the following command and press Enter.

 Successfully flushed the DNS Resolver Cache.

 For macOS, flushing your DNS cache requires running a command in the terminal.
 There are different commands depending on your version of macOS.
 To flush your local DNS cache on macOS, launch Terminal and enter the appropriate command for your OS version.
 You will also input your password for permission to run these commands.